List of spaceflight records: First Hominidae in space

-On 31 January 1961, through NASA's Mercury-Redstone 2 mission the chimpanzee Ham became the first great ape or Hominidae in space.
+On 31 January 1961, through NASA's Mercury-Redstone 2 mission the chimpanzee Ham became the first great ape in space.

 Longest canine single flight

 Soviet space dogs Veterok (Ветерок, "Light Wind") and Ugolyok (Уголёк, "Ember") were launched on 22 February 1966 on board Cosmos 110 and spent 22 days in orbit before landing on 16 March.

 First animals beyond low Earth orbit

 An assortment of animals including a pair of Russian tortoises, as well as wine flies and mealworms flew around the Moon with a number of other biological specimens including seeds and bacteria on a circumlunar mission aboard the Soviet Zond 5 spacecraft on 18 September 1968.
 It had been launched by a Proton-K rocket on 14 September.

 Zond 5 came within 2000 km of the Moon and then successfully returned to Earth, the first spacecraft in history to return safely to Earth from the Moon.